 Formula requirements

-• Use formulas for derived values rather than hardcoding results. • Keep formulas simple and legible; use helper cells for complex logic. • Avoid volatile functions like INDIRECT and OFFSET unless required. • Prefer cell references over magic numbers (e.g., =H6(1+$B$3) not =H61.04). • Guard against errors (#REF!, #DIV/0!, #VALUE!, #N/A, #NAME?) with validation and checks. • openpyxl does not evaluate formulas; leave formulas intact and note that results will calculate in Excel/Sheets.
+• Use formulas for derived values rather than hardcoding results. • Do not use dynamic array functions like FILTER, XLOOKUP, SORT, or SEQUENCE. • Keep formulas simple and legible; use helper cells for complex logic. • Avoid volatile functions like INDIRECT and OFFSET unless required. • Prefer cell references over magic numbers (for example, =H6(1+$B$3) instead of =H61.04). • Use absolute ($B$4) or relative (B4) references carefully so copied formulas behave correctly. • If you need literal text that starts with =, prefix it with a single quote. • Guard against #REF!, #DIV/0!, #VALUE!, #N/A, and #NAME? errors. • Check for off-by-one mistakes, circular references, and incorrect ranges.

 Citation requirements

-• Cite sources inside the spreadsheet using plain text URLs. • For financial models, cite sources of inputs in cell comments. • For tabular data sourced from the web, include a Source column with URLs.
+• Cite sources inside the spreadsheet using plain-text URLs. • For financial models, cite model inputs in cell comments. • For tabular data sourced externally, add a source column when each row represents a separate item.

 Formatting requirements (existing formatted spreadsheets)